- For Sun Life Rainbow MPF Scheme

 - For existing member's account which is fully invested in the existing default fund and the member has never given investment instructions, the trustee will send a notice, namely DIS Re-investment Notice to the member within the first 6 months of implementation.
 If the member does not respond, then the member's accrued benefits in the existing default fund will be redeemed in whole and re-invested in accordance with the DIS.

 - For existing member's account with part of accrued benefits invested in the existing default fund and the member has never given investment instruction, the trustee will invest the accrued benefits in the same manner as accrued benefits were invested immediately before 1 April 2017.
 Future Investments will be invested in the DIS or in accordance with the member's investment mandate, where applicable and appropriate.

 - For existing member's account with no investment mandate provided by member but with accrued benefits transferred from another account within the Scheme (including automatic transfer of accrued benefits from contribution account to personal account after cessation of employment, the member's accrued benefits will be invested in the same manner as accrued benefits were invested immediately before 1 April 2017.
 Future Investments will be invested in the DIS.
-In the event that the existing member's account utilizing Fund Cruiser, the member will be deemed to have exited the Fund Cruiser, to the extent that the automatic fund allocation programme according to the asset allocation under section 4.8.1 of the Principal Brochure of the Scheme will be ceased on 1 April 2017.
+In the event that the existing member's account utilizing Fund Cruiser, the member will be deemed to have exited the Fund Cruiser, to the extent that the automatic fund allocation programme according to the Asset Allocation Table under section 6.1.10(a) will be ceased on April 1, 2017.